charlytron/ztm-python-comp-2022/README.md

 - Prefixed by `a` in are written in Markdown via VS code.

 - Prefixed `b` are written in Jupyter notebooks so that I can practice the environment per VS Code.

+Conclusion: Jupyter Notebooks are far superior for this style of note-taking, as of 20220907.